sonalisharma-3/sonalisharma-3.github.io/index.md

 # 👋 Hello and welcome to my website!

-I am a researcher at Stanford University supported by Fulbright, where I focus on the safe and equitable integration of artificial intelligence in healthcare.
-My research explores how large language models (LLMs) and vision–language models (VLMs) reason in clinical contexts, with particular emphasis on interpretability, safety, and clinical alignment in radiology and medical imaging.
+I am a Fulbright Scholar and researcher at **Stanford Medicine**, where I focus on the safe and equitable integration of AI in healthcare.

-Beyond my research, I am interested in journalism and science communication as a way to bridge technical research with public understanding.
-Please check out my research and writing.
+Beyond my research, I am passionate about **journalism and science communication** as a way to bridge technical research with public understanding.

 </div>